minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 # Test with ADG

+## Introduction
-Now we can run some testing with the ADG.
+In this lab, You can run some testing with the ADG.

+Estimated Lab Time: 40 minutes.

+### Objectives

+- Test transaction replication
+- Check lag between the primary and standby
+- Test DML Redirection
+- Switchover to the standby

-## Lab Prerequisites
+### Prerequisites

 This lab assumes you have already completed the following labs:

 - Deploy Active Data Guard

-## Step 1: Test transaction replication
+## **Step 1:** Test transaction replication

-1. From the primary side, create a test user in orclpdb, and grant privileges to the user.
-You need  to check if the pdb is open.
+1. Connect the primary side with **oracle** user, create a test user in orclpdb, and grant privileges to the user.
+You need open the pdb if it is closed.

 ```
 [oracle@primary ~]$ sqlplus / as sysdba